Friends with benefits: Types of friends with benefits relationships

+Transition in relationships may attempt to use a FWBR to initiate a romantic, committed relationship, but differ in both outcome and intention.
+These seven types of FWBRs can be distinguished by the level of trust and closeness between the friends and whether romantic experiences happen while involved in a FWB arrangement.

 Challenges with friends with benefits relationships

 FWB relationships include friendship and sexual interactions without romance.
 In some ways, the success of this type of relationship is rooted in avoidance.
 Even with the rise in popularity in friends with benefits relationships, there is not a high success rate of continued friendship at the end of a friends with benefits relationship.
 Although these relationships are established to safely connect with a partner without the emotions, often these relationships are not genuine.
+However, perceptions of authenticity in FWB relationships can vary.
+The sexual interactions that happen in a FWB relationship, as opposed to casual sexual encounters, can feel more genuine for some friends due to pre-existing emotional closeness.

-Research on deceptive affection shows that people often hide their honest feelings because of concern that they will not be mutual or well received.
+Research on deceptive affection, or expressing affection that does not reflect true feelings, shows that people often hide their honest feelings because of concern that they will not be mutual or well received.
 Deceptive affection ends up being used as a tool to protect personal feelings so that no one gets hurt.
 Ultimately, these relationships continue to be complex despite the attempt to be void of emotions, the lines become blurred and feelings are sometimes developed by one partner that are not always well received by the other.

 History

 Terminology

-The origin of the term "friends with benefits" is difficult to trace, although it is regularly used and practiced in today's society.
-The earliest known use of the term is documented in Alanis Morissette's 1995-1996 song "Head over Feet" when she says, "you're my best friend, best friend with benefits".
+Some researchers assign the origin of the term "friends with benefits" earliest known usage to Alanis Morissette's 1995 song "Head over Feet" in the lyrics, "You're my best friend, Best friend with benefits."
+However, others primarily believe it to have originated from the 2011 film known as Friends with Benefits.